Zevere/WebAPI-Borzoo/README.md

 > [ShellJS](https://github.com/shelljs/shelljs) scripts are good to run on any operating system that is supported by NodeJS.
 This means we no longer need to be worry about whether we deploy to a Unix-like or a Windows machine.

-##### Tests

-There are different kinds of tests such as:

-- SQLite Repository Tests
-- Mongo Db Repository Tests
-- Web API Unit Tests
-- Web API Systems Integration Tests

-Testing framework in use is mainly [xUnit](https://github.com/xunit/xunit/).

-Some tests such as systems integration tests take advantage of Docker-in-Docker approach where a temporary Mongo container runs in background to store data.

 ### Continuous Delivery

 Deployment only happens if commit is pushed on `master` branch.
 If all the tests pass(process exits with return code of 0), deployment process begins.
 Application environment is set to _Staging_.